vox-arys/voxarybot/README.md

 you can edit any commands at any time, even during stream.
 Just remember to reload the commands after changing anything.

 # How to use the moderation features [BETA]
 1. navigate to where you saved the bot
 2. open moderation.json with any text editor program
 3. the moderation settings are in the format of "action": "trigger1, trigger2", with the exceptions of TimeoutTime and reason
  - TimeoutTime is the time the chatter is timed out when they trigger a timeout
- - reason is the reason the chatter receives when they trigger a moderation action, with the addition of "Consequence: action"
+ - reason is the reason the chatter receives when they trigger a moderation action, with the addition of "Consequence: [action]"
 4. to add a keyword, just add it to the trigger words at the desired action. only the pre-made actions (Warn, Timeout, Ban) are valid, any custom actions are ignored.
 5. again, make sure to add a comma "," to the end of the second-to-last line.
 6. save moderation.json.

 unlike with commands, you cannot reload changes to moderation.json without closing and restarting the bot.
 I´m working on that.

 # Console Commands
 These commands can be used by the person using the bot, in the bot´s console window: